Be more caring with a kindness journal

 It’s obvious the world could use more kindness.
 So this year, why not make “be more caring” your number one resolution?
 No memberships or calorie counting apps required.
-In fact, we’ve created this free download to make tracking acts of kindness a cinch all year long.
+In fact, we’ve created this kindness journal you can print at home to make tracking acts of kindness all year long.

 Inspired?
 Create and share by tagging @HallmarkStores.